-Decontamination
+A. Actions Rescuer self-protection In response situations that involve exposure to potentially unsafe levels of chloroacetyl chloride (see below), pressure-demand, self- contained breathing apparatus and chemical-protective clothing shall be worn.
 Patients exposed only to chloroacetyl chloride gas do not pose a significant risk of secondary contamination.
-Patients whose clothing or skin is contaminated with liquid chloroacetyl chloride or solvents containing chloroacetyl chloride can secondarily contaminate other people by direct contact or through off-gassing chloroacetyl chloride.
+Patients whose clothing or skin is contaminated with liquid chloroacetyl chloride or solvents containing Chloroacetyl chloride can secondarily contaminate other people by direct contact or through off-gassing chloroacetyl chloride.
+Patient recovery Patients should be removed from the contaminated zone immediately.
+Patients who are unable to walk may be removed on backboards or stretchers; if these are not available, carefully remove/transport patients with appropriate action to a safe zone, taking into account your self- protection Immediate priorities must follow the "A, B, C's" (Airway, Breathing, Circulation) of resuscitation.
+Decontamination Patients exposed only to chloroacetyl chloride gas who have no evidence of skin or eye irritation do not need decontamination.
+All others require decontamination.
 Patients who are able and cooperative may assist with their own decontamination.
 If the exposure involves liquid chloroacetyl chloride or solvents containing chloroacetyl chloride and if clothing is contaminated, remove and double-bag the clothing.
 Assure that exposed skin and hair have been flushed with plain water for at least 20 minutes.
-If not, continue flushing during other basic care.
+If not, continue flushing during other basic care and transport.
 Protect eyes during flushing of skin and hair.
 Assure that exposed or irritated eyes have been irrigated with plain water or saline for at least 20 minutes.
-If not, continue eye irrigation during other basic care.
+If not, continue eye irrigation during other basic care and transport.
 Remove contact lenses if present and easily removable without additional trauma to the eye.

-Therapy will be empiric; there is no antidote to be administered to counteract the effects of chloroacetyl chloride.

-The following measures are recommended if the exposure dose is ERPG-2 or greater, if symptoms have developed, or if no exposure dose can be estimated but exposure has possibly occurred:
+Initial treatment Therapy will be empiric; there is no antidote to be administered to counteract the effects of chloroacetyl chloride.
+The following measures are recommended if the exposure is ERPG- 2 or above, if symptoms, e. g. eye irritation or pulmonary symptoms have developed, or if no exposure can be estimated but exposure has possibly occurred: